Agreements and FAQs

 By submitting this preregistration and requesting access to the Global Flourishing Study data, you agree to the following statements (you may opt out of the final survey question).
 If you do not feel comfortable agreeing to these terms to gain access to the GFS study data, please do not assert you are and do not submit this registration.
 You may contact globalflourishing@cos.io to discuss your concerns.

-• By submitting the registration to the GFS Registry, I consent to communications from the GFS Registry operators
+• By submitting the registration to the GFS Registry, I consent to communications from the GFS Registry operators.
+(Please keep your OSF account email up to date to receive future important information about your preregistration.)

 • By submitting this registration to the GFS Registry I confirm my agreement with the data request agreements found in this list.